Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

-        the data for a given purpose: it is expected that the code running on the scout for a given backpack will know how to read and write this data and that it will be the same code that access the data every time.
+        the data for a given purpose: it is expected that the code running on the scout for a given backpack will know how to read and write this data and that it will be the same code that accesses the data every time.

 .. admonition:: Open Question:: Multiple data types